 Please follow the instructions below to ensure that the proper information is given to Workforce Solutions.

-Instructions for Claim and Determination Procedures
+Claim and Determination Procedures

 The New York State Department of Labor mails an initial claim form directly to Workforce Solutions.
 If necessary, the School Payroll Secretary will receive a phone call from Workforce Solutions' representatives requesting separation information concerning a former employee.
 Any requested documentation must be faxed the same day to Workforce Solutions!